lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :mvn-global-settings: The name of the Maven global settings to use
     :mvn-goals: The Maven goal to run first. (default: validate)
     :mvn-version: Version of maven to use. (default: mvn35)
-    :parallel: Boolean indicator for tox to run tests in parallel or series.
+    :parallel: If different from false, try pass this parameter to tox option "--parallel" to parallelize jobs in the envlist (and then activate the option "--parallel-live" to display output in logs).
+        Possible values are "auto" (equivalent to "true" for legacy), "all" or any integer.
+Any other value will be ignored.
         (default: false, in series)
-        If true use tox with the options "--parallel auto" and "--parallel-live" to parallelize jobs in the envlist.
     :pre-build-script: Shell script to execute before the Sonar builder.
         For example, install prerequisites or move files to the repo root.
         (default: a string with a shell comment)